Career posting feed

 Primary Functions:

-Reporting to the Managing Lawyer and under the direction of the Office Manager and Staff Lawyers, the Legal Assistant provides comprehensive administrative support in criminal law matters to the lawyers in the day-to-day conduct of clients’ legal affairs.
+Reporting to the Managing Lawyer under the direction of Staff Lawyers, the Legal Assistant provides comprehensive administrative support in Criminal law, Youth Criminal Justice Act, Motor Vehicle Act, School Board, Family law, and Social Justice matters to the lawyers in the day-to-day conduct of clients’ legal affairs.
 An understanding of and commitment to client service is imperative.
 The Legal Assistant must have a broad range of knowledge relating to the functions, activities, policies and practices of the NSLAC.

 Ideal Attributes and Skills:

-• Ensures management of all legal administrative related duties.
+• Ensures the management of all legal administrative related duties.

 • Ability to work independently, to take initiative, and to use judgment in matters of extreme confidentiality and sensitivity.

-• Work independently in a fast-paced environment as well as part of a team.
+• Works with clients who have complex needs and works independently in a fast-paced environment as well as part of a team.

 • Compliance with NSLAC’s policies and procedures.